-What is a Reasonable Impediment Certification (RIC)?

-- A RIC is a form that can be completed when a voter has a reasonable impediment preventing the voter from obtaining valid photographic identification.
-Reasonable impediments are: - Inability to obtain an acceptable form of ID due to: - Disability or illness that prevents the voter from obtaining valid photographic identification. - Lack of birth certificate or other required documents and an inability to obtain a birth certificate or other required documents without significant difficulty or expense. - Religious objection to being photographed.

-How does a voter complete a reasonable impediment certification form?

-- There are several ways a voter could submit a reasonable impediment certification form. - The voter can provide it with the early voting ballot application. - If the voter lives in a by-mail precinct, they will include it in their ballot envelope. - The voter can complete it when voting early in-person. - The voter can fill out the certification at their polling place on election day. - Poll workers will not decide on the validity of the reasonable impediment certifications; these will be sent with the provisional envelope to the local election office for verification.
-The county election office will verify the signature on the certification to the voter's voter registration record to determine whether or not the ballot is counted.

-Does a voter have to fill out a reasonable impediment certification form every time they vote - even if it's for religious exemption or a long-term disability?

-Yes, the form must be completed each time a voter will cast a ballot.
+- What is a Reasonable Impediment Certification (RIC)? - A RIC is form that can be completed instead of presenting an acceptable form of photo ID.
+Reasonable impediments are: - Inability to obtain an acceptable form of ID due to: - Disability or illness - · Lack of birth certificate or other required documents - Religious objection to being photographed. - How does a voter complete a reasonable impediment certification form? - There are several ways a voter could submit a reasonable impediment certification form. - The voter can provide it with the early voting ballot application. - If the voter lives in a by-mail precinct, they will include it in their ballot envelope. - The voter can complete it when voting early in-person. - The voter can fill out the certification at their polling place on election day. - Poll workers will not decide on the validity of the reasonable impediment certifications; these will be sent with the provisional envelope to the local election office for verification.
+The county election office will verify the signature on the certification to the voter's voter registration record to determine whether or not the ballot is counted. - Does a voter have to fill out a reasonable impediment certification form every time they vote even if it's for religious exemption or a long-term disability? - Yes, the form must be completed each time a voter will cast a ballot.